elechaudel/figma-tokens-with-style-dictionary/README.md

 For example, the default configuration integrated to this project will generate a ```_variables.sass``` file.

 For more information, see [Style Dictionary configuration options](https://amzn.github.io/style-dictionary/#/config).

+## Other considerations

+### Use transformers to get unit formats

+By using this project without any additional Style Dictionary configuration you might end up with font, size or shadows properties without unit formats like %, em, px, ...
+You can use transformers to do that at build time.
+Read this [github thread](https://github.com/six7/figma-tokens/issues/703#issuecomment-1130246775) for more information.